wrengr/unification-fd/README.md

 * Rank2Types
 * MultiParamTypeClasses
-* FunctionalDependencies - Alas, necessary for type inference
+* FunctionalDependencies - Alas, necessary for type inference.
-* FlexibleContexts - Necessary for practical use of MPTCs
+* FlexibleContexts - Necessary for practical use of MPTCs.
-* FlexibleInstances - Necessary for practical use of MPTCs
+* FlexibleInstances - Necessary for practical use of MPTCs.
-* UndecidableInstances - Needed for Show instances due to two-level types
+* UndecidableInstances - Needed for `Show` instances due to two-level types.

 ## Description